leedex-chain/leedex-ui/README.md

-Graphene-UI
+LEEDEX-UI
 ============

-This is a light wallet that connects to a Graphene API provided by the *witness_node* executable.
+This is a light wallet that connects to a LEEDEX API provided by the *witness_node* executable.

 It *stores all keys locally* in the browser, *never exposing your keys to anyone* as it signs transactions locally before transmitting them to the API server which then broadcasts them to the blockchain network.
 The wallet is encrypted with a password of your choosing and encrypted in a browser database.

 ## Getting started

-Graphene-UI depends node Node.js, and version 8+ is required.
+LEEDEX-UI depends on node Node.js, and version 16+ is required.

 On Ubuntu and OSX, the easiest way to install Node is to use the [Node Version Manager](https://github.com/creationix/nvm).